 (b) does not include any acquisition or transaction referred to in section 39(1) or any transaction under section 85 or 87.

-43. Minister to be consulted on major initiatives
+43. Major initiatives etc., Minister to be consulted on

 A port authority must consult the Minister before it enters upon a course of action that in its opinion —